aither64/haveclip-core/README.md

 caja.
 HaveClip has problematic applications on blacklist and is ignoring them.
 Serial batches do not work in them.
 This blacklist is so far hardcoded, it will be user editable in the future versions.

+### Sailfish OS
+Sailfish version does not support paste services, nor serial batches.

+Encryption is currently not supported neither.

+#### Known issues
+In order to sync clipboard from Sailfish to PC, one must bring HaveClip to foreground after copying text, or else HaveClip will not notice it.
+Sync from PC to Sailfish works fine.

 For planned features see TODO.